-Where staff take school computer /digital equipment off the school site they do so with the view that they abide by the staff use of school devices policy and our Data Protection Policy.
+Where staff take school computer/digital equipment / or records in paper form off the school site they do so with the view that they abide by the staff code of conduct.

 Staff are reminded that information, both in paper or electric form, is sensitive and protected under data protection and GDPR and should be safe and securely stored off the premises and during transportation.